litedao/litemaker-darts/docs/0-introduction.md

 transaction costs remains to be seen at this point.
 (I'll demonstrate how to make this judgement later in this series.)

-Third, players may use whatever token they wish to place bets, so long as it implements ERC20.
-Implementing the game this way allows greater market choice and fits better with the token agnoticism slated for the Serenity release.
-Maker Darts itself is meant to have simplified RNG/gambling games built on top of it, and thus tries to err on the side of providing too much choice initially.
+Third, players may use any asset listed in the Maker Asset Registry, including ether.
+This increases market choice while also providing an extra degree of safety via a whitelist.

 ## Gameplay